cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 author: hariharsubramanyam
 ---

-__NOTE: I notice that Karleigh also went to the Museum of Science and discussed some topics (ex. demographic, types of technology).
+__NOTE: I notice that Karleigh also went to the Museum of Science and discussed some topics (ex. demographic, types of technology) in her post.
 So, in order to avoid repeating information, I will discuss the interior/exterior of the museum, an unexpected behavior, one possible frustration with the museum, and provide more examples of technology.__

 ## Welcome and Interior/Exterior
 Although the exterior of the building and the lobby (ticketing area + information booth) are quite typical, the museum distinguishes itself with a large T-Rex outside and a Rube Goldberg Machine inside.